zmike/zmike.github.io/_posts/2021-10-04-a-brief-respite.md

 * the ability to access these images from shaders
 * the ability to pass these images between shader stages as normal I/O

+In zink, I tackled these in the order I've listed.

+## Handle Management
-In zink, I tackled these in the order I've listed, and it wouldn't have been (as) possible without one very special, very awful Vulkan extension.
+This wouldn't have been (as) possible without one very special, very awful Vulkan extension.

 You knew this was coming.